 A cybernetic avatar is not a fully autonomous robot but is partly or totally controlled by a human operator.
 That is, a service provided with a cybernetic avatar is a sequence of interactions between service recipients and service operators.
 In simple cases, a service session may be operated by a service operator, but in complex cases, it may be operated by a team of operators.
 An operator may control multiple avatars at once so that can provide plural service sessions simultaneously.

-A cybernetic avatar is implemented as an HRI engine equipped with several HRI components and located in front of service customers, and a service system with operators’ consoles is implemented as a client of the HRI engine of the avatar.
+A cybernetic avatar is implemented as an RoIS Engine equipped with several RoIS Components and located in front of service customers, and a service system with operators’ consoles is implemented as a client of the RoIS Engine of the avatar.